ross-spencer/wikiprov/README.md

 ```
 This enables users to look up a QID and see what last happened to that record
 from the same SPARQL results source.

+## Architectural decisions

+### Errors returned from SPARQLWithProv

+When the call is made to the underlying Wikibase API the results are
+all collected and returned to the caller.
+If there are any errors
+spotted thereafter then the results are rejected and a blank WikiProv{}
+structure is replaced.
+Callers will need to run the process again or
+fallback on SPARQLGo from the `spargo` library.

+The handling of this situation can be much more graceful in future
+implementations.
+Rejecting all results to begin seemed the least
+ambiguous while the library is developed further.

+## License

+Apache License 2.0.
+More info [here](LICENSE).